Last updated: March 1, 2016

 70% or 70 percent?

-The most recent report shows 96% of Pacific McGeorge students are smarter than students at other law schools.
+The most recent report shows 96% of McGeorge students are smarter than students at other law schools.
 This is an example of where McGeorge style departs from AP style.

 Spacing after periods